hofstadter-io/hof/docs/content/getting-started/code-generation.md

 As you will see, `hof` provides you flexibility and control for how the CUE values are selected, combined, and mapped to templates.

-We keep parity with `cue` so tooling on the broader ecosystem still works on our inputs and reduces context-switching costs.
+We keep parity with `cue` so tooling from the broader ecosystem still works on our inputs and reduces context-switching costs.

 __You can safely use all the possibilities and power of CUE here.__